Twin Cities, Gemini

 Quickly, Jericho turned on his heels and extended his hand.
 “Hello, are you—please stop screaming, sir.”

 The man who approached Jericho from behind while he had been inspecting the building swallowed his yelp and wiped his sweaty hands on his overalls.
-His overalls were damp, and his hair was matted down.
-His sleeves were rolled up to his elbows.
+His overalls were damp, his hair matted down, his sleeves rolled up to his elbows.
 He had dark blonde hair and hazel eyes—eyes that darted to Jericho’s Ophiuchian sash and then to his still-extended hand.

 “I am Jericho.
 I am from Ophiuchus.”
 Jericho flashed his badge with his free hand.
 “I would like to ask you some questions.
 Do you speak Common?”